mini-pw/policydemic_legal_info/pdfparser/README.md

 ```

 Arguments:
-* path - STRING - a path to a .pdf file
+* path - STRING - a path to a single .pdf file;

 Return:
-* STRING - the text of the chosen .pdf
+* STRING - the text of the chosen .pdf;

 "parse" task works as an endpoint.
 It takes a path of a pdf file as an argument and returns its text as a STRING.